 The valued features in the content descriptions and the achievement standards determine the structure of the SEs.
-(See Figure 7: The structure of the Design and Technologies standard elaborations for Years 3 to 10).
+(See Figure 5: The structure of the Digital Technologies standard elaborations for Years 3 to 10 excluding Years 5 and 6 and Figure 6: The structure of the Digital Technologies standard elaborations for Years 5 and 6.)

-The Design and Technologies SEs for Year 3 to Year 6 are available from the QCAA website: www.qcaa.qld.edu.au/36096.html
+The Design and Technologies SEs for Year 3 to 10 are available from the QCAA website: www.qcaa.qld.edu.au/36096.html.